What is Adjusted EBITDA Margin?

 - Owner Salary and Benefits → The salary earned by the management team pre-acquisition—even if the same management continues to run the company—might be adjusted downward to be closer to the market rate.
 Therefore, the “excess” compensation and benefits are removed to more accurately portray the financial state of the company post-acquisition (or integration if the acquirer is a strategic buyer rather than a financial buyer).

-- Rent: The company might currently be paying less than or above the standard market rent, which might warrant an adjustment to its fair value for bookkeeping purposes.
-In other words, the historical rent prices can be adjusted to be closer to the current market rate.
+- Rent: The company might currently be paying less than or above the standard market rent, which could warrant an adjustment to its fair value for bookkeeping purposes.
+In other words, historical rent prices can be adjusted to be closer to the current market rate.

 - Understaffing: The new owner might identify gaps in the company’s employee base.
 The issue of understaffing is that it is more subjective, which makes it more challenging to negotiate.
 In fact, the acquirer would likely need a valid case that the understaffing was either deliberate to reduce spending and improve profit margins or was the result of poor management decisions (i.e. relative to the norm among industry comparables).